Riseapps-com/InterviewsHelper/README.md

 ## 🧐 It solves next problems

 1. Automation of many manual processes.
-2. A More comprehensive evaluation.
+2. A more comprehensive evaluation.
 3. Feedback standardization.

 ## 📖 Prepare questions database